 So is decaffeinated coffee any good?
 From my point of view I have been very happy with all the decafs we’ve used.
+Our current decaf in particular, Pocos de Caldas from Brazil, is really nice with fruity, sesame flavours – the carbon dioxide method was used.
 I’m sure if I was able to compare the pre and post decaffeination coffees, side by side, I might be able to detect subtle differences.
 Caffeine brings acidity to the cup, for example, so by removing the caffeine you are reducing the potential acidity in the coffee.

 We always aim to buy good quality coffee beans from distinct farms/regions.
 Even if the methods outlined above have a minor impact on quality, we would hope the resulting coffee is still good.
 Many people have no option but to avoid caffeine, for others it’s a lifestyle choice.
 Either way we feel quite strongly that we should provide a good quality decaf option for our customers.
 Who knows, as we grow in the coming years, we might be in a position to offer a wider choice of decaf coffees.